Examples and subversions: (All inversions/aversions go under Would Hurt a Child)

 - In Apocalypto, the bad guys sacrifice the male prisoners, sell their women as slaves and leave their children unharmed back in their destroyed home village.
 In Real Life the Mayas did not have any problem sacrificing women and children.
 But again, they did this to urban, noble women and children, not random hunter-gatherers from the jungle...

 - Kill Bill: The Bride plays the trope straight as she really doesn't like it when other children and teens get involved in violent stuff.
-She's very unhappy when Nikki witnesses how the Bride kills her mom in their fight, later attempts to disuade Gogo from fighting her, and in the end of Part 2 she decides that she'd rather put her revenge aside for a little, than having BB witness her and Bill fight to the death.
+In Part 1 she's very unhappy when Nikki witnesses how the Bride kills her mom in their fight, later attempts to dissuade Gogo from fighting her, she spares a teenage Crazy 88 member but gives him a spanking with her sword and tells him to go home, and in the end of Part 2 she decides that she'd rather put her revenge aside for a little than having BB witness her and Bill fight to the death..

 - Cheese in Gone Baby Gone may be a ruthless drug dealer who has no problem with brutally murdering people but is insulted if someone accuses him of messing with kids.
 And if you tell him twice, he'll "get discourteous on you".